Jeffrey Jacobs| Founder of TimeHorse, LLC

 Q: What led you to start TimeHorse, LLC?

 I wanted to write iPhone apps to make it easier to listen to Audio Books.
 I had a vision and wanted to create a limited liability company to protect myself from my products, and allow my works to thrive in the marketplace.
-I saw a need for the type of products I was building and went forward with registering my company and setting up the independent bank account.
+I saw a need for the type of products I was building and went forward with registering my company and setting up an independent bank account.

 I just wanted to make something bigger than myself.
 That’s why I incorporated.
 I was very proud to bring TimeHorse, LLC into being.
 It’s been the perfect vehicle for me to share my work and ideas, and to educate and entertain.